amgadelgamal/amgadelgamal/README.md

 🚀 About Me

-I'm a third-year Software Engineering student at McGill University, passionate about leveraging technology to solve complex problems.
+I'm a fourth-year Software Engineering student at McGill University, passionate about leveraging technology to solve complex problems.
 With strong skills in software engineering, machine learning, and real-time systems, I aim to build impactful, user-facing products and AI-driven solutions.

 🎓 Academic Background